-In November 2008, SunTrust executives rated themselves on a set of 50 client-first dimensions, and they ranked in the bottom quartile of companies participating in this assessment.
+In November 2008, SunTrust executives rated themselves on a set of 50 client-centric dimensions, and they ranked in the bottom quartile of companies participating in this assessment.
 “18 months into our journey we re-assessed ourselves and found we moved into the top tier of companies that exhibit these 50 customer-centric behaviors and traits.
 We’re excited that our effort to be client-centric has yielded this benchmark leadership.”

-This transformation was achieved not only by capturing client feedback effectively, but also changing the way the company coaches, trains and hires to make Clients 1st.
+This transformation was achieved not only by capturing client feedback effectively, but also changing the way the company coaches, trains and hires to become client-centric.
 It had to be looked at as performance management, not only as research.
 “People started asking in meetings: Do we believe X because we’ve been bankers for Y years, or because clients told us?”
 VanDeVelde continues: “As our chief marketing officer and our head of cross-channel strategy began doing that all the time, it became common practice throughout our company.
 Then you begin to seek it and call people on it when they don’t.
 So we have a culture where we’re trying to put the customer in the center of our decisions.”

 Voice of the Client

 “We see a triangulated approach to client feedback: